theQRL/docs.theqrl.org/_docs/node/QRLnode.md

 ## Configuration

 By default when the node is started it will **NOT** mine any coins.
-You will have to enable using a configuration file in the `~/.qrl` directory.
+You will have to enable using a configuration file in the `{{ layout.v.qrlConf.qrlDir }}` directory.

 The configuration file is where you will change any options you want QRL to observe.
 You can grab a copy of the file and details about all of the settings in our [Configuration Guide](/node/configuration/)